Friday, 28 June 2013

 An old man called Raymond Verner was talking to Audrey and later to me.
 He is an artist and showed me photographs of his paintings which were in his wallet - they were very good - paintings of Parc Montsouris and paintings of scenes from operas.
 He also showed me photos if himself as a young man (handsome) in the Air Force in 1961, and photos of his mum and a Russian princess and the wife of General L'Arminat who he said led the French army in Italy.
 When we said goodbye he said that we might meet again because "Le monde est petit"!

 Back in the bus Derek taught me how to say "totes amazeballs" to embarrass David.
 We made our way through busy and bonkers traffic to our drop off point and then walked to Notre Dame.
-It was so hot (and ominously thundery!) that I sat outside on tiered wooden seating opposite the cathedral and looked at the amazing façade with its two towers and three huge arches, all intricately carved with many saints.
+It was so hot (and ominously thundery!) that I sat outside on tiered wooden seating opposite the cathedral and looked at the amazing façade with its two towers and three huge arches, all intricately carved with many saints and glowing in the strange light before the storm.
 It was great just taking it all in; the atmosphere was literally electric as flashes of lightning went off overhead and the crowd collectively gasped.
 The sky suddenly turned dark and the inevitable downpour followed and we all got drenched on our way to "Flunch" beside the Pompidou Centre.
 Chris aka "Nacho" did a great job of navigating our way there as quickly as possible and soon we were tucking into a welcome hearty dinner, although being rather damp the air conditioning made us quite cold.
 I never would have believed that I could go from being so hot to being so cold in such a short time.
 The eventful day was not yet over because next we went on the Bateaux Mouches.
 The rain had stopped and it turned into a beautiful evening; the sunlight lit up all the buildings along the river.
 And as we finally climbed into the buses at about 10 p.m. (later to be entertained by the amazing pub singing of Ian aka M.C.Lean) we saw that the Eiffel Tower was all lit up glittering with fairy lights - it looked amazing!

-Tuesday 18 June 2013
+Tuesday, 18 June 2013

 Hot in Bruges